braindecode.models.SignalJEPA_PreLocal#

 Parameters:

-• n_outputs (int or None) – Number of classes for the new model.
+• n_outputs (int) – Number of classes for the new model.
 Required when loading from a SignalJEPA model, optional when loading from Hub (will be read from config).

 • n_spat_filters (int) – Number of spatial filters.